What is Channel Partner Marketing?

 2. Technology has completely changed the way we market.

-Companies and their partnerships teams are feeling pressure to reassess their marketing strategies and assign them mission-critical status due to the accelerating and changing dynamics of the marketing industry.
+Companies and their partnership teams are feeling pressure to reassess their marketing strategies and assign them mission-critical status due to the accelerating and changing dynamics of the marketing industry.

 But it is at this point where partnerships and marketing intersect that partnership teams have the opportunity to re-emerge into this rapidly changing industry, giving rise to what is known as channel partner marketing.